Going to AWS re:Invent 2024?

 spacelift infracost github one of the runs

 Let’s follow the correct process and do a PR.
-For this PR, I will remove one of the ec2 instances.
+For this PR, I will remove one of the EC2 instances.

 spacelift infracost pr

-Spacelift Plan Policies on Infracost
+Spacelift plan policies on Infracost

-To do that, we have to go to our Spacelift account, select policies from the left-hand side, and add policy.
+To do that, we have to go to our Spacelift account, select policies from the left-hand side, and add a policy.

 spacelift policy